real-jame/realjame-old/src/blog/_posts/2023-04-08-mario-movie-review.md

 The movie was an hour and a half (minus 10 minutes for credits), but it felt more like 20.
 Big fan of Mario here, so I enjoyed going through all the classics of Mario - the Mushroom Kingdom, Bowser's lands, the Kong Kingdom, Mario Kart, etc. But when the movie was over, it did feel short in retrospect.
 And for those who aren't such fans of Mario, it might feel a bit too hectic having to get introduced to all these crazy places and concepts in rapidfire.
 The movie would have benefited from another 20-30 minutes, I'd imagine.
 Sonic the Hedgehog 2 was two hours long and I thought that movie was a pretty solid length and pace.

+**Edit 4/10/23: I thought about it more, and I think that something more like 5-15 would work.
+The movie had a great amount of action and I wouldn't want boring meandering that accomplishes nothing to take away from that. /shrug**

 ### Luigi was shelved for 80% of the movie

 This is just criminal!
 Luigi is a lot of people's favorite Mario character and the fact he's just AFK for the majority of the film locked away in Bowser's castle doing nothing is a bit unsatisfying.
 I don't think this plot point was completely useless, as it gave Mario a strong motivation throughout the movie, as he's doing everything to save his brother.
 And I think the final battle where the brothers get the star power was AWESOME and almost made me forgive them.
 I imagine that they would have to rework a lot of the movie for Mario and Luigi to stay together while still having a motivation to explore the land and help Peach stop Bowser, other than because they're good people who enjoy the heroics, which doesn't sound like Mario.